Rohan-Repo/CanTek-Python-Week/README.md

 # CanTek-Python-Week
 <h3> Python Assignments for CanTek's Data Analysis Cohort </h3>

-We Analysed the data for the <b> [DVD Rental DB](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) </b>
+In the first week, I Analysed the data for the <b> [DVD Rental DB](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) </b>

+In the second week, I worked on a Data Web Scraping Project.

 Thank you [Will]( https://github.com/tomwillcode ) for teaching and mentoring this Data Analysis Cohort.